graphitemaster/aau/site/content/index.md

 ```
 If such an expression were to overflow then `malloc` will allocate and return
 a pointer for memory not actually sufficiently large for all `n` `Object`.
 Again,
-signed here does not save, as in practice this will silently avoid the memory
+signed here does not save us, in practice this will silently avoid the memory
 safety issue by over-allocating around 4 GiB of memory had you used `int` since
 a negative casted to `size_t` becomes about that large.
 Random resource
 exhaustion is not exactly a better situation to be in either.